krafton-ai/AutoEvalGPT/README.md

 `--apikey` (str): your OPENAI api key for using GPT-4.
 If you don't have access to GPT-4, please change the model to GPT-3.5 in `autoeval.py` even though the result will be sub-optimal.

 ### Optional
-`--save` (void): Once you type `--save`, `args.save` is set to True.
-You will obtain an `eval_results.json` file in your directory, which includes the rationale for the evaluation and the total score of each example (not each model).
+`--save` (void): Once you type `--save`, you will obtain an `eval_results.json` file in your directory, which includes the rationale for the evaluation and the total score of each example (not each model).
 `--organization` (str): Organization ID of OpenAI if you have one.
 `--task` (str): The short task description of your dataset for evaluation.
 This is not mandatory once you have task description in your data.